brandonlampe/CS_Data/UNM_WP_HY_175_04/README.md

-# Comments for test: 175_04
+# Comments For Consolidation Test: 175_04
+_Note:_ herein, the phrase "TEST-NUMBER" will imply the insertion of "175_04".
+This format will often be used when describing local directories.

 Following the initial increase in pressure from zero to 20 MPa, the Schuler gauges stopped working.
 Therefore, volume deformation was measured using an Isco pump.
-However, fluid temperature and system tightness influence the volume deformation measurements made with the Isco pump.
-Because of these influences, corrections have been made to account for variation of the confining fluid temperature and for observed leaks in the system.
+However, fluid temperature influence the volume deformation measurements when made with the Isco pump (i.e., measured via metering fluid).
+Also, a small and persistent leak from the Isco Pump was observed from test duration days 6 through 14.
+Because of these influences in the volume measurement, corrections were made to account for variation of the confining fluid temperature and for observed leaks in the system.

+## Test Data
+Raw test data is contained in: TEST-NUMBER.xlsx

+Additionally, calculated values of fractional density have been calculated in TEST-NUMBER.xlsx and exported to TEST-NUMBER.csv, where the .csv file format allows for easy cross-platform importing and analysis.

 ## Temperature Adjustment
 A modification factor was applied to the fractional density.